-A law called the Tennessee Eligibility Verification for Entitlements Act (EVEA) became effective on October 1, 2012.
-The EVEA requires state public institutions of higher education to verify that anyone seeking a “state public benefit” is a United States citizen or otherwise lawfully present in the US.
+A law called the Tennessee Eligibility Verification for Entitlements Act (EVEA) requires state public institutions of higher education to verify that anyone seeking a “state public benefit” is a United States citizen or otherwise lawfully present in the United States.

 These requirements must be completed to receive state or institutional grants or scholarships.